-Identify the gardens:
+Identify the garden's:

 - sunny and shady spots - these can differ in winter and summer.

 Remember produce performs best in full sun

-- deciduous treesyours and yourneighbours
+- deciduous treesyours and your neighbours

 - sheltered areas and wind tunnels

 - micro-climates

 (local isolated

 zone where the

 climate differs from

 the surrounding

 area) created

 by buildings and

 existing site

 vegetation

 - site drainage and any water logging areas

-- test the pH of your soil in different areas of your garden.
+- soil pH in different areas of your garden.